 South Dakota’s wide open spaces mean the nearest hospital or airport can be many miles away.
-Without question, adequate federal funding and the stability provided by a long-term transportation bill helps to ensure that federally connected highways and bridges are properly maintained and repaired to keep roads safe for South Dakota families and the movement of commercial vehicles.
-Since being elected to Congress, I have been a strong advocate for infrastructure funding to ensure that South Dakota’s transportation needs are met.
+Without question, adequate federal funding and the stability provided by a long-term federal policy ensures that eligible highways and bridges are properly maintained.
+This investment helps keep roads safe for South Dakota families and ensures efficient movement of goods and people that are vital to a host of South Dakota industries, including agriculture and tourism.